is a short review of basic dynamic math skills

 to model analysis

 b.
 Omitted details

 Are economic models falsifiable?

-Pfleiderer on The Misue of Economic Models 1 hour podcast
+Pfleiderer on The Misuse of Economic Models 1 hour podcast

 c.
 Models such as the Production Possibility Curve